EllieAzaveda/Travel-Agency/README.md

 If you _are_ done, you can follow [this procedure](./gh-pages-procedure.md) to get your project live on GitHub Pages.

 ### TEST
-This is just a test to see if the repo was properly linked to GH
+This is just a test to see if the repo was properly linked to GH!!